hossam-adel99/hossam-adel99/README.md

 ### 💻 Software Engineer | .NET Developer

 - 👨‍💻 Currently building modern, responsive, and interactive web applications.
-- 📚 Expanding knowledge in both Frontend & Backend to grow as a **Full-Stack Developer**.
+- 📚 Expanding knowledge in both Frontend & Backend to grow as a Full-Stack Developer.
 - 🎯 Passionate about scalable, user-friendly, and innovative solutions.

 ---